dm20/Senior-Project/README.md

 *Physarum Polycephalum Plasmodium (Slime Mold)*
 ### Purpose:
 Provide LMU Biology Department with camera system for monitoring the growth of slime mold, a simple yet fascinating amoeba.

+<a href= "www.youtube.com/watch?v=GwKuFREOgmo" >This video demonstrates slime mold's impressive intelligence.</a>

 ### Overview:
 This repository contains the code for Raspbeery Pi camera and growth tracking system user interface.